GuidanceMantras/GuidanceMantras/README.md

   * then think best possible way to afford it either through EMI or late payment
   * Never pay full amount to any buying in life
   * Analyze above points once again before making a decision to buy something/anything
-- Always go for second hand buy as a first option on different application such as olx, ebay , amazon or facebook marketplac, whatsapp or other applications
+- Always go for second hand buy as a first option on different application such as olx, ebay , amazon or facebook marketplac, whatsapp or other applications, quickr
 - Always buy either new or second hand in festival season or offer season such as Diwali, black friday, big billion day, or christmas offer or so on
 - Always look for areas in your cities, where things will be cheaper
 - Always llok for shops/companies, where things will be cheaper